jkoshy01/Plot.ly-Belly-Button-Biodiversity/README.md

-Use otu_ids for the x values.
+Use the otu_ids for the x values.

-Use sample_values for the y values.
+Use the sample_values for the y values.

-Use sample_values for the marker size.
+Use the sample_values for the marker size.

-Use otu_ids for the marker colors.
+Use the  otu_ids for the marker colors.

-Use otu_labels for the text values.
+Use the otu_labels for the text values.

-Display the sample metadata, i.e., an individual's demographic information.
+Then Display the sample metadata, i.e., an individual's demographic information.

 Display each key-value pair from the metadata JSON object somewhere on the page.